chrisruffalo/trie-dent/README.md

 makes as little use as possible of mutable values and tries to make do with polymorphism for things like determining which branches are active or if the node is terminal or not.

 The result is a set of implementations that _mostly_ map to the expected map/set interfaces with some caveats.
+This project is mainly intended as the backbone for a DNS storage structure to be used by [pintle](https://github.com/chrisruffalo/pintle) for allow and block lists that may run into the millions of entries.

 ## Use
 The use is very much like a basic set: